 What to Expect when Filing Your 2020 Income Taxes as a Recipient of the Canadian Government’s COVID-19 Income Support Benefits.

-If you received the CERB or another government income support benefit, that income must be reported for the 2020 tax year.
+If you received the CERB, CRB, or another government income support benefit, that income must be reported for the year you received that benefit.

 Understanding the CRA’s Targeted Interest Relief Program for CERB Recipients.